 2. Seal gaps between in-floor heating ducts and OSB sub-flooring with 6" wide HVAC tape.
 (Use two side-by-side pieces if the roll is less than 6" wide.)
 Cut the tape 3" longer than the duct width.
 Make sure the area is dust free before applying the tape.
 Remove the peel strip, center the tape over the duct and apply wrinkle-free to the OSB.
 Make a cut down the center of the tape (long direction), stopping 1" short of each duct side.
 Make four short diagonal cuts from each corner to each end of the center cut, (e.g. cut looks like this [>----<].
-Pull the long sides of the duct inward to contact the sub-floor cut-out, then fold the cut ends down and seal to the duct (see Figure 12-4).
+If a gap exists between the duct and the floor, pull the long sides of the duct outward to contact the sub-floor cut-out, then fold the cut ends down and seal to the duct (see Figure 12-4).